 There are two main differences between reading single words (presented in random order) and reading meaningful sentences.
 First, when words are embedded in sentences, the sentence context can be used as a cue to a word's identity, in addition to the cognitive processes which are described by models of single-word reading.
 Second, the cognitive system simultaneously processes some features of the surrounding words.

-In an ongoing project with Claudio Mulatti and Robert Maier, we manipulate both the presence and absence of sentence context, and the presentation format, where words are presented either in isolation or with other words in the visual field.
-We want to see how these manipulations affect the word frequency and the length (number of letters) effect.
+In a project with Claudio Mulatti and Robert Maier, we manipulated both the presence and absence of sentence context, and the presentation format, where words were presented either in isolation or with other words in the visual field.
+We wanted to see how these manipulations affect the word frequency and the length (number of letters) effect.

 Schmalz, X., Treccani, B., & Mulatti, C. (2015).
 Distinguishing Target From Distractor in Stroop,